 First thing to consider when visiting Brussels museums is the Brussels Card.
 It will most likely save you time and money.

-This museum uses modern technology to give visitors a true audio experience that is second to none.
+The Museum of Musical Instruments ( MIM, Musée des Instruments de Musique or Muziekinstrumentenmuseum) uses modern technology to give visitors a true audio experience that is second to none.
 Rather than simply reading about the instruments you can listen to short pieces of most of the instruments.
-How does a dulcimer sound like?
+What does a dulcimer sound like?
 Or the African drums?
 What about the Jewish harp?
-You can experience it all here with headphones that are included with the price of the ticket.
+You can experience it all here with headphones that are included in the price of the ticket.
 Music is wirelessly transmitted to the headphones when you stand on the numbered spots on the floor.

-On each floor is a space for performances, dances and gatherings which are available for rent.
+On each floor is also a space for performances, dances and gatherings which are available for rent.

-The Musical Instruments Museum is situated close to the Royal Palace and Royale area, where you will also find the Royal Museums of Fine Arts, the BELvue Museum and the Magritte Museum.
-It is apart of the Mont des Arts group of museums.
-Metro stops: Centrale or Parc, Tram stops: 92 or 94
+It is situated close to the Royal Palace and Royale area, where you will also find the Royal Museums of Fine Arts, the BELvue Museum and the Magritte Museum.
+It is a part of the Mont des Arts group of museums.

 Museum of Musical Instruments